giact/eslint-formatter-github-annotations/README.md

 # @giact/eslint-formatter-github-annotations

-An [ESLint](https://eslint.org/) formatter to report as GitHub Checks annotations
+An [ESLint](https://eslint.org/) formatter to report as GitHub Checks annotations with a bonus command line tool to format [Prettier](https://prettier.io/) output as GitHub Checks annotations.

 ## Usage